Skip to main content

 Step 2: Create a Review Schedule

 After studying a topic for the first time, schedule reviews at increasing intervals.
-You can use a simple spreadsheet, a paper planner, or an app.
-The exact intervals matter less than the principle — what matters is that you return to material before you have completely forgotten it.
+Use a simple spreadsheet, a paper planner, or an app.
+The exact intervals matter less than the principle — return to material before you’ve completely forgotten it.

 A practical starting schedule: